merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## The result

-The packages I have successfully built already: [http://lizaurus.com/solaris10/pkgsrc-solaris10/](http://lizaurus.com/solaris10/pkgsrc-solaris10/)
+The packages I have already built are here: [http://lizaurus.com/solaris10/pkgsrc-solaris10/](http://lizaurus.com/solaris10/pkgsrc-solaris10/)
-Almost all of them have been built by gcc5 from OpenCSW and some tools need its libgcc_s.
+Almost all of them have been built by gcc5 from OpenCSW and some tools need its `libgcc_s`.

 Packages built by gcc9 (see below) are in a subfolder (cmake, graphite, harfbuzz).

-After the bootstrap, there's pkg_install utility and those packages can be just installed without rebuilding.
+After the bootstrap, there're `pkg_*` utilities and those packages can be just installed without rebuilding.
 My bootstrap is also there: [http://lizaurus.com/solaris10/pkgsrc-solaris10/bootstrap](http://lizaurus.com/solaris10/pkgsrc-solaris10/bootstrap)

 To make life simpler, I configure my PATH to look in /usr/pkg first:
 `PATH=/usr/pkg/bin:/opt/csw/bin:/usr/sfw/bin:/usr/bin:`